Indiana Airports that we serve

 July is usually the hottest month in Indiana due to its high humidity and temperatures.
 Temperatures during the July is frequently in the 90s Fahrenheit.

-But towns like Zionsville, Carmel, and the Fishers are famous for their vibrant local communities, high-end facilities, and high standard of living.
+But towns like Zionsville, Carmel, and Fishers are famous for their vibrant local communities, high-end facilities, and high standard of living.

 May is often the wettest month in Indiana and typically has more rain as the area transitions from spring to summer.